mbarkhau/bumpver/CONTRIBUTING.md

 Keep in mind, that all of this is about the form of your code, and catching common pitfalls or gotchas.
 None of this releives you of the burdon of thinking about your code.
-The reason to use linters and type checking is not to make the code correct, but to help you make your code correct.
+The reason to use linters and type checking is not to have a tool to make your code correct, but to support you to make your code correct.

 For now I won't go into the effort of writing yet another style guide.
-Instead, if your code passes `make lint`, then it's acceptable.
-Every time you encounter a linting error, consider it as an opportinity to learn a best practice.
+Instead, if your code passes `make fmt lint`, then it's acceptable.
+Every time you encounter a linting error, consider it as an opportinity to learn a best practice and look up the error code.

 [^1]: Linux, MacOS and [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)